Go Back SmartClient Forums > Smart GWT Technical Q&A

 in the development process, and modify and extend applications without the need to write code.

-It's useful for Java developers to experiment in Visual Builder to learn the capabilities of
+It can be useful for Java developers to experiment in Visual Builder to learn the capabilities of

 SmartGWT, however, after this initial learning and experimentation phase, the primary purpose